 WHAT IS THE ISSUE?

-The good news is that we can all easily reduce our energy consumption both at home and on board.
-By introducing a few simple, low cost energy saving measures, you could save as much as 20% on your energy bills, so it makes sound financial and environmental sense to reduce consumption and cut emissions as much as possible.
+The good news is that we can all easily reduce our energy consumption and help determine where are energy is sourced from, both at home and on board.
+By introducing a few simple, low cost energy saving measures, you could save as much as 20% on your energy bills and reduce fuel consumption, so it makes sound financial and environmental sense to reduce consumption and cut emissions as much as possible.

 - Consider the alternatives available such as electric and bio-diesel engines, water lubricated stern glands, and low VOC paints and varnishes.

 - Change to low energy electrics including LED lighting and use solar or wind energy where you can.

 - Think about emissions required to extract natural resources from the environment, transport them and then manufactured to make new products – Try to limit the amount of products you need, reuse items, avoid single use items, donate equipment and kit to others and buy second-hand.

 - Try to use only FSC certified wood from responsibly managed forests.

 - Avoid using single use items e.g. invest in a reusable drinks bottle and containers.

 - Keep your hull clean, engine running efficiently with regular servicing, and trim the engine to minimise fuel consumption.

 - Buy local produce and products as much as possible to minimise transport emissions.